jomjol/water-meter-system-complete/README.md

 The config and the log directory can be empty at the very first start.
 They will be loaded with a default configuratio, that can be modified afterwards.

 ## Changelog - lastest version

+**Attention: 6.1.1 is the last version, that supports h5-files for neural network description.
+Future versions will only read tflite-files!!!***

 ##### 6.1.1 (2020-04-23)
 * Update CNN-Files to v6.0.0, v6.0.1